cvxpy/cvxpy/doc/source/install/index.rst

 Windows with Python(x,y)
 ^^^^^^^^^^^^^^^^^^^^^^^^

 1. If you have Python installed already, it's probably a good idea to remove it first.
-(Sorry!)

-2. Download the latest version of `Python(x,y) <https://python-xy.github.io/downloads.html>`_.
+2. Download the `latest version of Python(x,y) <https://python-xy.github.io/downloads.html>`_.

 3. Install Python(x,y).
 When prompted to select optional components, make sure to check CVXOPT and CVXPY, as shown below.